Wall-crossing of universal Brill-Noether classes: Introduction

+In {\bf Section~2} we fix the background notation and recall some relevant results from the existing literature.
 In {\bf Section~3} we introduce the objects we work with, compactified universal Jacobians and Brill--Noether classes.
-In {\bf Section~4} we write axioms for ``resolved'' strata of normal crossing stratifications, and then prove some general intersection theory results that are valid in this context.
-The main geometric ideas here are not entirely new, but we could not find a suitable reference in this generality, and we believe that this axiomatic point of view will prove helpful in the current research landscape.
-In {\bf Section~5} we discuss the combinatorial aspects that arise from a wall-crossing situation where there are stability conditions $\phi^\pm$ are on opposite sides of a given stability hyperplane (Definition~\ref{Def: opposite sides}).
-Our paper is concerned with the case of rank~$1$ sheaves on nodal curves, and the combinatorics of Section~5 should be the shadow of a theory for higher dimension and rank.
+In {\bf Section~4} we write axioms for categories of ``resolved'' strata of normal crossing stratifications, and then prove some general intersection theory results that are valid in this context.
+The main geometric ideas here are not entirely new, but we could not find a suitable reference that works in the generality that we need, and we believe that this axiomatic point of view will prove helpful in the current research landscape.
+In {\bf Section~5} we discuss the combinatorial aspects that arise from a wall--crossing situation where there are stability conditions $\phi^\pm$ on opposite sides of a given stability hyperplane (Definition~\ref{Def: opposite sides}).
+Our paper is concerned with the case of rank~$1$ sheaves on nodal curves, and the combinatorics of Section~5 should be the special case of a theory for higher dimension and rank.
 The central definition is that, for each graph $G$ and divisor $D$ on $G$ and choice of stability conditions $\phi^\pm$ on opposite sides of a hyperplane, of a poset $\ext(G,D)$ of ``extremal'' subsets of the vertices of $G$. {\bf Section~6} gives the construction of the resolution $\jphitilde$.
-Finally, in {\bf Section~7} we are then ready to employ intersection theory techniques and calculate the wall-crossing term.
-At the end of Section~7 we explain how the pullback of the wall-crossing term via an Abel--Jacobi section can be explicitly calculated in terms of decorated boundary strata classes in $\Mmb gn$ by employing the main result of \cite{prvZ}.
+Finally, in {\bf Section~7} we are then ready to employ intersection theory techniques and calculate the wall--crossing difference.
+At the end of Section~7 we explain how the pullback of the wall--crossing term via an Abel--Jacobi section can be explicitly calculated in terms of decorated boundary strata classes in $\Mmb gn$ by employing the main result of \cite{prvZ}.

 In the background of this work, we produce two results that we believe are of independent interest.
-The first is Theorem~\ref{prop: univ-semistable-mod}, where we interpret the universal quasistable family over $\Jmb dgn (\phi)$ (also known in the literature as Caporaso's family from \cite{caporaso}, see also \cite{mmuv} and \cite{estevespacini}) as a fine compactified universal Jacobian $\Jmb dg{n+1} (\phi')$ with one extra point.
+The first is Theorem~\ref{prop: univ-semistable-mod}, where we interpret the universal quasistable family over $\Jmb dgn (\phi)$ (also known in the literature as Caporaso's family from \cite{caporaso}, see also \cite{mmuv} and \cite{estevespacini}) as a fine compactified universal Jacobian $\Jmb dg{n+1} (\phi')$ over marked curves with one extra point.